ssuryanarayanan/Qi-Docs/docs/Qi_Streams_API.rst

   None

 **Returns**
-  A QiStream object for the specified typeId and namespace
+  A QiStream object for the specified streamId and namespace

 Security
   Allowed by administrator and user accounts